AmyOuY/RestaurantManagementApp/README.md

 <img src="./Images/editPerson.png">

 <hr />
 <h3> Person Controller -- viewing all employees.
 The Create New Employee link and the Edit link allows redirecting to the inserting new employee view and the editing employee view respectively.
-The Delete link directly deletes employee. </h3>
+The Delete link directly deletes the employee. </h3>
 <img src="./Images/viewPersons.png">

 <hr />